xfold/LanguageBiasesInReddit/README.md

 ```

 After a while, depending on the size of the dataset and parameters used, this command will create the skip-gram model for the dataset.
-Note that this code is prepared to load comments from a .csv file, but you can also load comments from any other format modifying the `DADDBias_ICWSM.py` file.
-Also, the larger the dataset, the more stable the resulting embeddings and model will be.
+Note that this code is prepared to load comments from a .csv file, but you can also load comments from any other format by modifying `DADDBias_ICWSM.py`.

+Finally, the larger the dataset, the more stable the resulting embeddings and model will be.
+For instance, the datasets explored in the paper have over 2M comments on average, and an average word density (average unique new words per comment) of approximately 0.0003.

 ### Finding biased words towards target sets
 Once we have our embedding model trained (or a pretrained model), we can start defining